 Although project management skills translate to many application areas, technical knowledge of the field is necessary for success.

-What technical skills do project managers need?
+What technical skills does a project manager need?

 Project manager technical skills